AnthonyTC89/rb_tic_tac_toe/README.md

  ruby main.rb
  ```
  5. When all the spaces on the board get selected without a winner, the game is a draw and restarts.

+### Future Features
+* Building a graphical user interface for the game.

 ### Authors
 :bust_in_silhouette: [Nyaga Andre Roy](https://github.com/RoyNyaga)